DIPlib/diplib/changelogs/diplib_next.md

   which does not fill in the new `center` value.
 This new value is useful for the new function `dip::Polygon::FitEllipse()`.
   An alias `dip::CovarianceMatrix::EllipseParameters` exists to avoid existing code breaking.

+- The `dip::LibraryInformation` struct now has a series of boolean values that encode the compilation settings, so it no longer is necessary to decode the `type` field to find out if a certain feature is available or not.

 ### Bug fixes

 - Fixed `dip::IsotropicErosion()` to use the same structuring element size as `dip::IsotropicDilation()`.